matthewlong29/PareAndFlourish_Site/_posts/2017-07-16-writing-your-professional-bio-a-how-to.md

 image:
   teaser: writingProfessionalBio.jpg
   feature: writingProfessionalBio.jpg
-  alt: "Writing your Professional Bio: A How To"

 tags: how to write a bio, writing a professional bio, professional bio, what to put in a professional bio

-comments: true
 ---

 It’s safe to say that if you’re following this blog, or reading this article, that you’d like to one day be asked for a bio.
 Something to introduce yourself on a pamphlet, perhaps, for a conference where you’re the speaker.
 Maybe something to place on the back of that book you’ve been writing and will one day publish.
 Or, a bio for a list of your company’s key employees on the website.